Privacy Policy

 Messages you send us via our contact form will be stored within the European Economic Area on our third party email provider’s servers in the UK.

 When you contact us by phone, we collect your phone number and any information provided to us during your conversation with us.
+All telephone calls are recorded for training and monitoring purposes.

 Legal basis for processing: necessary to perform a contract or to take steps at your request to enter into a contract (Article 6(1)(b) of the General Data Protection Regulation).